BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Allan", :SPIRITM, 0], "Psychic Terrain")

-I'm pretty sure this is the first fight in the game with natural Psychic Terrain.
-Thankfully it's not too crazy for now... just wait until the postgame........
+This is the first fight in the game with natural Psychic Terrain.
+Thankfully it's not too crazy for now... just wait until the postgame!

 Anyways, return to the top right corner to enter B5F.
 Prepare for a fight.